jreeserunyan/phase-0/week-2/design-reflection.md

 # Reflection on 2.3 *Introduction to Design and Site Planning*

+####Why use relative links?
+I think we used relative links since it's easier for links to be found when they are in the same (or nearby) directory, it makes changes easier.
+If you were to move your directories into a different repo, and you had used an absolute path, it wouldn't be able to find your file beucase the link would send it looking in the old location.

 #### What are the 6 Phases of Web Design?
 * **Information Gathering** - Think about purpose, goal, audience and info.
 * **Planning** - Make site map.
 (See baisc site map below.)